thesangeethdev/VoltWay/README.md

 - 📍 **Find Nearby Stations:** Automatically finds charging stations based on your current location.
 - 🗺️ **Live Map:** See yourself and charging stations on a beautiful, interactive Mapbox map.
 - 🧭 **Orientation Indicator:** A helpful arrow follows your location, showing you exactly which way you are facing.
-- 🛣️ **Route Drawing:** Pick a station and see a clear blue path drawn directly to your destination.
-- 🔔 **Arrival Alerts:** Get notified the moment you arrive at the charging station.
-- 📱 **Clean Interface:** Designed with a modern, dark-mode look that is easy on the eyes.
+- 📱 **MVVM Architecture** Designed with a modern architecture, light-mode look that is easy on the eyes.

 ## Video Walkthrough